 6. Implementation Roadmap with Roles, Milestones, and Test Strategy

-Phases and a clean pilot scope
+Phases and a Clean Pilot Scope

 - Rule of thumb for scope: Limit pilots to 1-3 locations with clear, realistic use cases such as offline mobile work, work order sync to